Gollum: Personality

 Sam notes that Gollum has two distinct personalities: the sinister "Stinker" and the submissive "Slinker", with a green glint in his eyes showcasing the change between them.
 In "The Passage of the Marshes" chapter, Sam overhears a debate between the two, with the nefarious "Stinker" ultimately coming out on top.
 However, as shown in "The Stairs of Cirith Ungol" chapter, Gollum often oscillates between good and evil.
 When Gollum stumbles upon Frodo and Sam outside of Shelob's Lair, he is briefly overcome and nearly repents, but this is ultimately ruined by Sam's sceptical remarks.
 Tolkien describes this as the story's most tragic moment, and he claims "Sam failed to note the complete change in Gollum's tone and aspect.
 Gollum's repentance was blighted, Frodo's pity was wasted, and Shelob's Lair became inevitable."

 Tolkien describes Gollum's personality after he had been captured by Frodo and Sam:

 For that moment a change, which lasted for some time, came over him.
 He spoke with less hissing and whining, and he spoke to his companions direct, not to his precious self.
 He would cringe and flinch, if they stepped near him or made any sudden movement, and he avoided the touch of their elven-cloaks; but he was friendly, and indeed pitifully anxious to please.
 He would cackle with laughter and caper if any jest was made, or even if Frodo spoke kindly to him, and weep if Frodo rebuked him.

 Gollum hates everything Elf-made.
-In The Two Towers, Sam bound Gollum's neck with Elven rope, which caused Gollum excruciating pain by its mere presence.
+In The Two Towers, Sam bound Gollum's ankle with Elven rope, which caused Gollum excruciating pain by its mere presence.
 He was unable or unwilling to eat the lembas bread Sam and Frodo carried with them, and rejects cooked rabbit in favour of raw meat or fish.